GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Dennis Ritchie*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts